UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 !!! note "Pros"

     - Simple
+    - One-line command
     - Secure
     - Use cases
         - simple copy of files between local and remote host or between two remote hosts.

 !!! warning "When not to use"

     - When looking to do more than a basic file transfer, SCP falls short.
     - SCP is unable to create or list directories or delete files.
-    - a file with the same name in the same directory is transferred, wil be overwritten.
+    - a file with the same name in the same directory is transferred, will be overwritten.
     - transfers that are interrupted you have to restart the entire transfer.

 ## Procedure